sofa-framework/doc/30_Components/45_LinearSolvers/40_SparseCholeskySolver.md

 **-METIS**, use the METIS library to compute a fill reducing permutation and apply it on both the lines and the columns.

 It is not currently possible to change the the type of permutation applied during a simulation.

+By applying a fill reducing permutation, we aim at minimizing the number of non-null values in the decomposition, which would reduce the time spent on solving the triangular systems.

 Example
 -------